karlskewes/spinnaker-pac/README.md

 A single pipeline does put tension on processes because new artifact versions can pile up waiting for the existing pipeline to complete.

-That all said, you can add your own pipeline template files and wire up applications to use them.
+That all said, you can add your own pipeline templates and wire up applications to use them.

 ## Getting started